Eric Foster (politician)

-Eric Bailey Foster (born 1949) was a Member of the Legislative Assembly of British Columbia, Canada.
-He currently is a member of the BC Liberal Party.
+Eric Bailey Foster (born 1949) was a Member of the Legislative Assembly of British Columbia, Canada, serving as a member of the BC Liberal Party.
 He was elected to the Legislative Assembly from the riding of Vernon-Monashee in the 2009 provincial election.
 In the 39th Parliament of British Columbia, Foster was not named to Premier Gordon Campbell's cabinet, but he was appointed deputy whip.
 As a member of the Select Standing Committee on Legislative Initiatives which he voted to initiate province-wide referendum concerning the Harmonized Sales Tax.
 He was also a member of the Special Committee to Review the Freedom of Information and Protection of Privacy Act, and the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.
 Prior to his involvement with provincial politics, Foster served 12 years as municipal councillor and 3 years as mayor of Lumby, British Columbia.

 Background

 Originally from Dartmouth, Nova Scotia, Eric Foster moved to British Columbia and worked in the forestry industry.
 With his wife and son, Foster moved to Lumby, from Vernon, working at a Lumby lumber mill.
 In the 1990s he became an educational assistant helping to develop the forestry program at Charles Bloom Secondary School.
 He became a municipal councilor in Lumby in 1990 and was re-elected until 2002 when he ran for mayor but lost.
 He filed his nomination papers to run for mayor again in 2005 but, with no other person being nominated, he was acclaimed mayor.
 At the time, he noted downtown revitalization and building a road to connect the village with Silver Star Mountain resort as priorities.
 He represented Lumby on the Regional District of North Okanagan board of directors during his tenure as mayor.
 He fought the School Board who tried to close Charles Bloom Secondary School, in favour of busing student to the expanded secondary school in Vernon, as well as fought the proposed closure of Whitevale Elementary in rural Lumby.
 He resented what he saw as provincial downloading of responsibilities, like riparian area regulations and police funding.
 He supported Lumby participating in a new Regional District economic development function, but opted out of a Regional District emergency service function (opting to contract the service out to the City of Vernon).
 In 2008, he was again acclaimed as mayor, as no one else sought the position.
 In January 2009 he was acclaimed chair of the Regional District board of directors, however, as MLA Tom Christensen announced his retirement in the same month, Foster announced his intention to seek the BC Liberal nomination in up-coming provincial election.